hgrafa/hgrafa/README.md

 ## Fullstack Software Engineer

 I'm a 24 years old developer and hacking since I was 15, starting by competitive programming.
 I love to code and figure it out how to solve deep problems using reliable and high-edge techs.
-Currently working with back-end development, making applications that impact the life of thousands of users.
+Currently working with back-end development, making applications that impact the life of millions of users.

  * 🌎 I'm based in Fortaleza, Brazil, and was born in Rio de Janeiro, Brazil
  * ✉️ You can contact me at [hugorafael.dev@gmail.com](mailto:hugorafael.dev@gmail.com)